teamcfadvance/cfstatic/full-guide.md

     </tr>
     <tr>
         <th>embedCssImages:</th>
-        <td>Either 'none', 'all' or a regular expression to select css images that should be embedded in css files as base64 encoded strings, e.g. '\.gif$' for only gifs or '.*' for all images (default = 'none') *0.3.0*</td>
+        <td>Either 'none', 'all' or a regular expression to select CSS images that should be embedded in CSS files as base64 encoded strings, e.g. '\.gif$' for only gifs or '.*' for all images (default = 'none') *0.3.0*</td>
     </tr>
     <tr>
         <th>includePattern:</th>
-        <td>Regex pattern indicating css and javascript files to be included in CfStatic's processing.
+        <td>Regex pattern indicating CSS and JavaScript files to be included in CfStatic's processing.
 Defaults to .* (all) *0.4.0*</td>
     </tr>
     <tr>
         <th>excludePattern:</th>
-        <td>Regex pattern indicating css and javascript files to be excluded from CfStatic's processing.
+        <td>Regex pattern indicating CSS and JavaScript files to be excluded from CfStatic's processing.
 Defaults to blank (exclude none) *0.4.0*</td>
     </tr>
     <tr>
         <th>outputCharset:</th>